Skip

 Identify the repeated DELF B1 mistakes that cost points even when the learner knows enough French to complete the task.

-• Handle delf b1 common pitfalls and score losing mistakes and delf b1 exam strategy as a comparison or analytical task with one visible line of judgment from start to finish.
+• Handle the classic DELF B1 pitfalls as a comparison or analytical task with one visible line of judgment from start to finish.

 • Turn the reading and response tasks in common pitfalls and score-losing mistakes into one short synthesis that ends with a conclusion, not just a list of observations.